 Alcoholic cardiomyopathy is caused by long-term alcohol abuse.
 It is a type of dilated cardiomyopathy.
-The heart muscle is weakened and cannot pump blood efficiently, leading to heart failure.
+The heart muscle is weakened and cannot pump blood efficiently.
+If your heart gets weaker, you may develop heart failure.
 Alcohol in excessive quantities has a directly toxic effect on heart muscle cells.

-Symptoms are the result of heart failure and include fatigue, shortness of breath, swelling, and cough.
+Symptoms are the result of the weakened heart muscle.
+Symptoms include fatigue, shortness of breath, swelling, and cough.
 Muscular weakness may also be present because of the effect of alcohol on muscles (alcoholic myopathy).

 Other Works Consulted